X

 Varun Gandhi

-Tarun, in December we faced a major outage in the Mumbai servers.
-So just wanted to seek some clarification on your end and if there’s any major client loss due to the outage and what steps have we taken to prevent such prolonged outages in the future.
+Also, Tarun, in December, we faced a major outage in the Mumbai servers.
+So just wanted to seek some clarification on your end and if there’s any major client loss due to the outage?
+And what steps have we taken to prevent such prolonged outages in the future?

 Tarun Dua

-I think like over a period of time it would become clear like what is the impact we are seeing.
-But as I said earlier that like this was like a substantially smaller location overall for our infrastructure.
-So we don’t see intent, we don’t expect to see a material revenue impact over the medium term and the long term.
-But that being said like we are very, very conscious of working very hard towards making sure that like these kind of incidents are completely avoided and we are able to do better in terms of like providing support to our customers before an incident happens in terms of helping build an architecture that will withstand any kind of failures on a single zone for us in the future.
+From an impact point of view, I think over a period of time, it would become clear what is the impact we are seeing.
+But as I said earlier that this was a substantially smaller location overall for our infrastructure.
+So we don’t see — we don’t expect to see a material revenue impact over the medium term and the long term.
+But that being said, we are very, very conscious of working very hard towards making sure that these kind of incidents are completely avoided, and we are able to do better in terms of providing support to our customers before an incident happens in terms of helping build an architecture that will withstand any kind of failures on a single zone for us in the future.

 Varun Gandhi